GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 As of July 2020, Chrome has made significant improvements to align the image lazy-loading distance-from-viewport thresholds to better meet developer expectations.

-On fast connections (e.g 4G), we reduced Chrome's distance-from-viewport thresholds from `3000px` to `1250px` and on slower connections (e.g 3G), changed the threshold from `4000px` to `2500px`.
+On fast connections (4G), we reduced Chrome's distance-from-viewport thresholds from `3000px` to `1250px` and on slower connections (3G or lower), changed the threshold from `4000px` to `2500px`.
 This change achieves two things:

 * `<img loading=lazy>` behaves closer to the experience offered by JavaScript lazy-loading libraries.
 * The new distance-from-viewport thresholds still allow us to guarantee images have probably loaded by the time a user has scrolled to them.